PSA Graduate Student Research Award

 Please submit application materials to Kate Wroblewski (email@example.com) and Michał Wilczewski (firstname.lastname@example.org).

 The Aquila Polonica Prize

-The Aquila Polonica Prize is awarded every other year to the author of the best English-language article published during the previous two years on any aspect of Polish studies.
+The Aquila Polonica Prize is awarded every other year to the author of the best English-language article published (either online or in print) during the previous two years on any aspect of Polish studies.
 The award carries a $500 honorarium (thanks to the generous support of Aquila Polonica Publishing, which specializes in publishing the Polish experience of World War II), and is announced at the National Convention of the Association for Slavic, Eurasian, and East European Studies.
-Any article published in calendar years 2017 or 2018 will be eligible for the prize this year.
+Any article published in calendar years 2019 or 2020 will be eligible for the prize this year.
 Nominations and self-nominations should be sent to the prize committee by September 1.
-The winning publication will be determined by November 1 and will be awarded at the ASEEES Convention in San Francisco.
+The winning publication will be determined by November 1 and will be awarded at the ASEEES Convention in New Orleans.

 Please submit article nominations directly to the prize committee:

 Natalia Aleksiun, “Intimate Violence: Jewish Testimonies on Victims and Perpetrators in Eastern Galicia,” Holocaust Studies 23, no. 1-2 (2017): 17-33.